 Dr. Rybczynski is Associate Chief Medical Officer at Kennedy Krieger Institute.
-She is a faculty member at Kennedy Krieger Institute and an Assistant Professor of Pediatrics at the Johns Hopkins School of Medicine.
+She is a faculty member at Kennedy Krieger Institute and an assistant professor of Pediatrics at The Johns Hopkins University School of Medicine.

 Dr. Rybczynski served from 2010 to 2019 as Medical Director of the inpatient pediatric comprehensive neuro-rehabilitation unit at Kennedy Krieger Institute.
 She is a pediatric hospitalist whose clinical interests include management of patients following orthopedic and neurosurgical procedures, spinal cord injury rehabilitation, and pediatric chronic pain rehabilitation.

 Dr. Rybczynski received a Bachelor's of Arts in history from the University of Mississippi in 1991 and her Doctorate of Medicine from the University of Mississippi School of Medicine in 1995.
 She completed her residency in pediatrics at the University of Texas Southwestern Medical School in Dallas, Texas in 1998.

 Following her residency, she worked as an attending physician at Children's Medical Center of Dallas.
 She then spent a year as a consultant pediatrician at Mersey Community Hospital in Latrobe, Tasmania, Australia.
 Following her time in Australia, Dr. Rybczynski returned to her hometown in upstate New York and worked as a general pediatrician for six years.
 She then moved to Maryland and worked as a general pediatrician and pediatric hospitalist prior to joining the faculty at Kennedy Krieger Institute in 2008.